sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(title: "hello")
 PostSerializer.to_hal(post)   # => {"_embedded":{"author":{"name":"bengt"}}}
 ```
-When a block is passed to `embed`, then the return value of that block is embedded.
+When a block is passed to `::embed`, then the return value of that block is embedded.
 ``` ruby
 class UserSerializer
   extend HALPresenter